 A young person's account is, as its name suggests, a current account specifically aimed at young people.
 Across the various banks that offer a young person's account one of the things that differs is the age range that constitutes a young person.
 Some banks offer their young person's accounts to 16-19 year olds, some 16-21 and some even 11-18.

-The incentives and gifts offered tend to be aimed towards the younger age group, perhaps money off vouchers for books, CDs and videos or discounts in certain shops.
-They often include pens, folders and key-rings as well at the time of signing for the account.
+The incentives and gifts offered tend to be aimed towards the younger age group, perhaps money off-vouchers for books, DVDs, music downloads or discounts in certain shops.
+They may also include pens, folders and key-rings at the time of signing for the account.